CS3398-Gorns-Transformers/CS3398-Gorns-F2019/README.md

 ## Achievements
  * Andrew Baker: -Successfully Implemented Geolocation to feed into OpenWeather API and return subsequent data.
-                -Implmented Google Maps API and set up User Interface and themeing of app.
+                 -Implemented Google Maps API and set up User Interface and themeing of app.
+ * Daniel Greenberg: -Gathered information on trails in Austin and San Marcos -Created a formula for calculating estimated hiking time, and found average walking speed for constant in calculations

 ## Documentations
 * [Sketch of App Appearance](./documents/Appearance.jpg)